salehmsaddi/An-Alliance-for-Uncertainty-Quantification-Type-2-Fuzzy-Logic-Systems-with-Conformal-Prediction/README.md

 - A `simulate.m` script to run experiments and save results into a structure.
 - A `getResults.m` script to post-process the results and generate the tables and figures used in the paper.

+Please note that the numerical results might vary due to random seed variation (`simulate.m` line 97) If you prefer not to re-run the simulations, you can directly use the .mat files in `paper results` and proceed with `getResults.m`.

 > *Feel free to explore, experiment, and build on top of this work.
 Contributions, feedback, and extensions are always welcome.*

 ---